telekom-mms/oc-daemon/docs/development/api.md

 `Connect()` is used to connect to a VPN server.
 The parameter `server` is the name of the VPN server.
-The remaining parameters are the login information returned by `openconnect -authenticate`: `Cookie` is an access token containing information for authentication and authorization on the VPN server. `Host` is the VPN server address. `ConnectURL` is the VPN server URL. `Fingerprint` is the fingerprint of the server's certificate. `Resolve` maps the server's host name to its IP address to bypass DNS resolution.
+The remaining parameters are the login information returned by `openconnect -authenticate`: `cookie` is an access token containing information for authentication and authorization on the VPN server. `host` is the VPN server address. `connect_url` is the VPN server URL. `fingerprint` is the fingerprint of the server's certificate. `resolve` maps the server's host name to its IP address to bypass DNS resolution.

 `Disconnect()` is used to disconnect from the current VPN server.